ransome1/sleek/README.md

 * Filters are sorted alphanummerically
 * Hyperlinks are detected automatically and can be clicked using the icon
 * A file watcher rereads the todo.txt file if it has been changed
-* Multiple todo.txt files can be managed
+* Multiple todo.txt files can be managed and switched between using a tab bar or keyboard shortcuts
 * Multiple languages are either detected or can be set by hand to
   - English
   - German